 According to CIPD, mental ill-health costs the UK economy around £70 billion each year.
 “Organisations that do not promote the mental well-being of their employees risk long-term problems, including reduced competitiveness, lower productivity and fewer prospects for sustainable growth.
 Conversely, the rewards for businesses that engage with this issue are huge.”
 (CIPD)

 Stress is not a medical condition, it is in fact an adverse reaction to excess pressure and is not a psychiatric diagnosis.
 Stress is a risk factor as a result of mental illness.
 The feeling of stress is reactive to circumstances and in order to resolve the feelings of stress there is no medical treatment – instead people feeling stressed are told to address the source of their stress and coached to change the way they think about stress.
 Medical treatment is not given for stress unless of course there is an identified medical condition in which the feelings of stress are deriving from.
 With respect, prolonged feelings of stress can cause mental illness.

-Depression is a mental illness and is usually treated through managed medication and behavioural therapy, such as talking therapies.
+Depression from work stress and anxiety caused by work is usually treated through managed medication and behavioural therapy, such as talking therapies.
 Depressive symptoms can range from people finding day to day tasks more difficult to carry out, to serious life threatening thoughts and actions.
 It is an employers’ responsibility to support any employees who are depressed, and it should be employers’ priority to support any individuals who may be off work due to depression to do everything within reason to encourage the employee to return to work.
 Work is an important factor in relation to health and wellbeing, and healthy employees can reap a number of benefits for an organisation.